 Find a purpose and work towards it

-Its easier said than done, I have seen people who have lost a complete sense of purpose as a result of loosing dear ones to tragic incidents, they feel their existence has just hit a void, they don’t see a purpose in life anymore as their whole world was built around what they have lost.
+Its easier said than done.
+I have seen people who have lost a complete sense of purpose as a result of losing dear ones to tragic incidents.
+They feel their existence has just hit a void.
+They don’t see a purpose in life anymore as their whole world was built around what they have lost.
 In order for them to bring a purpose back in life is not easy.
 But I have seen, heard of, and read about people who came out of those situations with a renewed sense of purpose, so it’s not impossible.

 I recently read about a parent who lost both his sons in a tragic incident, that’s when his life hit the lowest point which pushed him towards depression.
-His sons were his world, his purpose in life was to see them grow up and flourish in life, he build all his wealth for them, but he managed to come out of that shock by finding a purpose, which was to support patients in need of treatment who cannot afford one.
-It has driven him for the last 15 years to work relentlessly for the welfare of the downtrodden and he has successfully beaten depression with his newfound purpose .
+His sons were his world.
+He build all his wealth for them.
+His purpose in life was to see them grow up and flourish in life.
+But ultimately he managed to come out of that shock by finding a purpose, which was to support patients in need of treatment who cannot afford one.
+It has driven him for the last 15 years to work relentlessly for the welfare of the downtrodden.
+And he has successfully beaten depression with his newfound purpose .

 Get into a routine